janoglezcampos/llvm-pass-plugin-skeleton/README.md

 # Running you pass
 To be able to run this pass, I think is important to have a quick review about how the build process goes with LLVM.
-Mainly, for the understanding of this post, our code will go throw the following stages:
+Mainly, for the understanding of this post, our code will go through the following stages:

 1. **IR Generation:** The intermediate representations is a low level representation of our code, common to all programming lenguages and any machine type.
-2. **IR Optimization:** The IR is modified throw passes, each one changing the content of the IR.
+2. **IR Optimization:** The IR is modified through passes, each one changing the content of the IR.
 Here we will insert our pass.
 3. **MIR Generation:** The Machine Intermediate representation is similar to the IR (in fact, is a tranformation of it), but now using passes specific to the machine type we are targeting.
 Writting passes for the MIR generation pipeline would allow applying modifications to the actual instructions used, so this is the point if we would like to do such.
 4. **Object file generation:** Generate object files from MIR.
 5. **Linking: Create the final** executable by linking the object files.